 - Have you registered with Smartraveller?
 Before you head to Bali, make sure you have registered with the Australian Government's Smartraveller website.

 How to make a claim on your Bali travel insurance

 I had an accident in Bali.
 What do I do?

 - Keep receipts.
-Another good idea is to keep receipts of any valuables you have.
-Taking photos of your valuables is also a good idea.
-Taking copies of your travel insurance policy, along with your insurer’s contact details, with you on your trip can also help you lodge your claim quicker.
+It's a good idea to keep receipts or photos of any valuables you have.
+Having a copy of your travel insurance policy, along with your insurer’s contact details, on your trip can also help you lodge your claim quicker.
 Having a photocopy of your passport handy can also be useful if your travel documents are stolen.

 - Keep copies.
 Try to get written copies of every important document, including copies of police reports or details of flight cancellations.
 The more evidence you have to back up your claim, the harder it will be for your insurer to reject it.